 For EHR storage, you will have the ability to set up automated retention tracking.
 Automated schedules are implemented to remove and delete files on a daily basis.
 Schedules can be changed or removed as needed.

 Once documents have reached their retention date, your storage provider can handle destruction for you.
 The destruction of medical records must comply with HIPAA Privacy Rule to safeguard accidental and intentional Protected Health Information (PHI) disclosures.

 Off site storage uses common disposal methods including shredding, pulverizing, or pulping records.
-These methods assure your documents will be unreadable and unable to be reconstructed.
+Additionally, these methods assure your documents will be unreadable and unrecoverable.
 Once shredding is complete, a Certificate of Destruction will be provided.
 The certificate will serve as proof of safe shredding and compliance with HIPAA and similar laws.

 EMR storage also offers record destruction options.
-When retention periods expire, files are hard deleted from the system and permanently erased.
 There are also options for destroying hard drives and other electronic devices.
-When destroying a hard drive, an industrial shredder is used to physically break down the device, making data retrieval impossible.
+When destroying a hard drive, an industrial shredder is best because it physically breaks down the device.
+Additionally, this makes data retrieval impossible.
 A Certificate of Destruction is also provided with this service.

 Get Free Quotes on Medical Record Retention and Destruction Services from Shred Nations in Minutes

 Shred Nations has a nationwide network of reliable document storage and shredding partners who comply with HIPAA and state retention laws.

 To start the process, fill out our form, give us a call at (800) 747-3365, or contact us directly through our live chat.
 Afterwards, you will receive a free, no-obligation quote from providers in your area.